ImGuiNET/ImGui.NET/README.md

 [![NuGet](https://img.shields.io/nuget/v/ImGui.NET.svg)](https://www.nuget.org/packages/ImGui.NET)

+___As of February 2023, I (@mellinoe) am no longer able to publicly share updates to ImGui.NET and related libraries.
+A big thanks to @zaafar who continues to actively maintain the library and keep it up to date with new versions of native Dear ImGui.
+Feel free to join the [Discord server](https://discord.gg/s5EvvWJ) for more information about the current status of development.___

 # Building

 ImGui.NET can be built in Visual Studio or on the command line.
 The .NET Core SDK is needed to build on the command line, and it can be downloaded [here](https://www.microsoft.com/net/core).
 Visual Studio 2017 is the minimum VS version supported for building.